-Screen Space Reflections (shorten as SSR) effect adds local reflections to the objects pushing forward the realism of scenes.
-This effect is rendered in screen space, which means reflected can be only objects that are already on the screen (it doesn't work for offscreen or obscured objects).
+The Screen Space Reflections effect (shortened as SSR) adds local reflections to the objects increasing the realism of scenes.
+This effect is rendered in screen space, which means only objects that are already on the screen can be reflected (it doesn't work for offscreen or obscured objects).

 This means SSR works well in enclosed areas such as corridors and rooms, but less well in open spaces, where you'd expect more of the world to be reflected.
 They also work best on bumpy surfaces, which hide imperfections in reflections, and less well on very glossy, mirror-like surfaces.
 Missing reflections are noticeable in mirrors, for example.
-As a fallback value is used reflection color from placed Environment Probes.
+As a fallback, values use reflection colors from any placed Environment Probes.

 Flax Engine renders SSR in several passes:

 - The raycast pass performs screen space ray tracing over the depth buffer to find geometry intersections.

 - The resolve pass resolves the rays and calculates the reflection color.

 - The temporal pass uses the history buffer to constantly blur between the current and previous frames.
 This reduces noise in the reflection, but produces an animated "jittering" effect that is sometimes noticeable.
 You can adjust or disable this step to create the effect you want.